Implementing Quantum Secret Sharing on Current Hardware: Specific Examples

 \subsection{((3,5)) QSS using the five-qubit code}

-We now apply the general method outlined in Section \ref{Sect:Preliminaries} to the [[$5,1,3$]] five-qubit code.
-Generators for the stabilizer of this code are given in Table \ref{table:5-qubit}.
-Our first task is to identify the encoding unitary $U$ that maps the initial stabilizers $\{Z_i\}_{i=1}^5$ to the $\{G_i\}_{i=1}^4\cup\{\overline{Z}\}$ in Table \ref{table:5-qubit}.
-This mapping can be constructed by observing that the generators of the five-qubit code closely resemble the stabilizers for the five-qubit ring state \cite{Markham-2008a}.
-The latter is represented by a ring graph, and it is generated by performing a controlled$-Z$ (CZ) between adjacent nodes on the graph, each initially in the state $\ket{+}$ (and hence stabilized by $X$).
-Applying the same CZ gates on the five-qubit code transforms its generators as
+We now apply the general method outlined in Section~\ref{Sect:Preliminaries} to the [[$5,1,3$]] five-qubit code.
+Generators for the stabilizer of this code are given in Table~\ref{table:table3}.
+Our first task is to identify the encoding unitary $U$ that maps the initial stabilizers $\{Z_i\}_{i=1}^5$ to the $\{G_i\}_{i=1}^4\cup\{\overline{Z}\}$ in Table~\ref{table:table3}.
+This mapping can be constructed by observing that the generators of the five-qubit code closely resemble the stabilizers for the five-qubit ring state~\cite{Markham-2008a}.
+The~latter is represented by a ring graph, and~it is generated by performing a controlled-$Z$ (CZ) between adjacent nodes on the graph, each initially in the state $\ket{+}$ (and hence stabilized by $X$).
+Sequentially applying (i) the same CZ gates on the five-qubit code, (ii) CNOT on the appropriate pairs of qubits, and~(iii) Hadamard gates to qubits 1--4 transforms the generators as

-Noting that CNOT converts $X_cX_t\mapsto X_c$ and $Z_cZ_t\mapsto Z_t$ for control ($c$) qubit and target ($t$) qubit.
-Hence, by applying CNOT to the appropriate pairs of qubits, the generators further transform as
+Here, we have used the fact that CNOT converts $X_cX_t\mapsto X_c$ and $Z_cZ_t\mapsto Z_t$ for the control ($c$) qubit and target ($t$) qubit.
+Two equivalent circuits realizing the CNOT transformations are the following: